Carbon-Sensitive Fund Construction and Hedging for Green Unit-Linked Life Insurance: A carbon-penalised investment fund

-The problem is solved by employing the dynamic programming principle.
+The problem \eqref{eq:OPT_PROBLEM_CRRA_UTILITY} is solved by employing the dynamic programming principle.
 We denote by $\mcL$ the infinitesimal generator of the process $(\tilde{X}^{\bmpi},\bfC)$, that is

-for every sufficiently regular function $F$ and any constant control $\bmpi\in\left[-\Xi,\Xi\right]^d$, where $\mcLC$ denotes the infinitesimal generator of $\bfC$.
+for every sufficiently regular function $F$ and any constant control $\bmpi\in\mathbb{R}^d$, where $\mcLC$ denotes the infinitesimal generator of $\bfC$.
 We consider the following Hamilton-Jacobi-Bellman (HJB) equation

 In the sequel, we prove that the value function, defined in equation \eqref{eq:value_function}, solves the equation \eqref{eq:HJB}.
 We begin our analysis with a verification result.
-Within the discussion of the verification theorem we assume quite general dynamics for the carbon intensity process that can accommodate several interesting examples, discussed in Section \ref{sec:examples}.
+In the discussion of the verification theorem we assume quite general dynamics for the carbon intensity process covering several interesting examples, discussed in Section \ref{sec:examples}.
 In particular, we assume that $\bfC$ has a semimartingale decomposition given by